nuagenetworks/nuage-metroae/OPENSTACK.md

 # Support for deploying VSP components in OpenStack through metro(limited support)
 # Note: This is purely for internal lab.
 Not meant for customer use.
+Yet.

 ## Overview